rsydwidiadi/db-capstone-project/README.md

 - Proper implementation of the UpdateBooking() procedure.
 - Proper implementation of the AddBooking() procedure.
 - Proper implementation of the CancelBooking() procedure.

+Inside the folders

+- SQL: Little Lemon.sql
+- Tableau: Charts and Dashboard
+- Screenshot: Result from an executed Stored Procedures